Discover Family Fun at Frank Kitts Park on Wellington’s Waterfront

 1992 Award for park work Recognition of quality development

-The park's historical significance is mirrored in its memorials and art installations, fostering community engagement and honoring the area's rich cultural legacy.
-Each visit offers a chance to connect with Wellington's past while enjoying the present.
+The park’s historical significance is evident in its memorials and art installations, which foster community engagement and celebrate Wellington’s cultural legacy.
+Each visit offers a chance to connect with the city’s past while enjoying its modern vibrancy.

 Park Features and Attractions

-With its expansive lawns, vibrant play areas, and stunning waterfront views, Frank Kitts Park offers a variety of features and attractions that cater to families and visitors alike.
+With its sprawling lawns, engaging play areas, and stunning waterfront views, Frank Kitts Park offers a range of features that cater to families and visitors of all ages.
+Its design prioritizes both recreation and relaxation.

-You'll find plenty of picnic spots where you can unwind and enjoy the beautiful surroundings.
-The park's layout includes a covered car park that doubles as a vast lawn area, making it an ideal location for gatherings.
+You’ll find numerous picnic spots to unwind and soak in the beautiful surroundings.
+The park’s layout includes open spaces that double as gathering areas, ideal for family outings or casual meetups.

 Some highlights of the park include:

-• A children's play area featuring a lighthouse-shaped slide, perfect for your little ones.
+• A children’s play area with a striking lighthouse-shaped slide, perfect for young adventurers.

-• A small amphitheater that hosts community events and serves as a great lunch spot.
+• A small amphitheater hosting community events and serving as a scenic lunch spot.

-• A scenic walkway along the waterfront promenade, perfect for strolls or cycling.
+• A scenic walkway along the waterfront promenade, great for strolls or cycling.

-• Stunning views of Wellington Harbour, providing plenty of photographic opportunities.
+• Panoramic views of Wellington Harbour, offering countless photo opportunities.

-Whether you're looking to relax on the grassy expanses or engage in recreational activities like jogging or skating, Frank Kitts Park has something for everyone.
+Whether you’re relaxing on the grassy expanses or engaging in activities like jogging or skating, Frank Kitts Park has something for everyone.
+Its proximity to attractions like TSB Arena adds to a full day of exploration.

 Art and Cultural Significance

-Art and culture thrive at Frank Kitts Park, where numerous public art installations and memorials enrich the visitor experience.
+Art and culture flourish at Frank Kitts Park, where public installations and memorials enrich the visitor experience along Wellington’s waterfront.
+These elements reflect the city’s maritime heritage and community spirit.

-As you stroll along the promenade, take note of the commemorative plaques that weave a tapestry of memories, honoring significant events and individuals like the crew of the ship *Pamir* and Polish refugee children from Pahiatua.
+As you walk the promenade, commemorative plaques honor significant events and individuals, such as the crew of the ship Pamir and Polish refugee children from Pahiatua, weaving a historical narrative into your visit.

 Events and Activities

-Visitors to Frank Kitts Park can enjoy a vibrant array of events and activities that cater to all ages.
-Throughout the year, the park buzzes with energy from music festivals featuring local and international artists, bringing delightful sounds to the waterfront.
+Visitors to Frank Kitts Park can enjoy a lively array of events and activities suitable for all ages.
+The park often buzzes with energy from music festivals featuring local and international talent along the waterfront.

-Cultural celebrations, such as the Wellington Dragon Boat Festival and the Diwali Festival, showcase diverse heritages with colorful stalls, dancers, and delicious food.
+Cultural celebrations, such as the Wellington Dragon Boat Festival and Diwali Festival, highlight diverse heritages with vibrant stalls, performances, and delicious food, creating a festive atmosphere for families.

-Here are some of the exciting events you can look forward to:
+Here are some exciting events you can look forward to:

-• The Wellington Christmas Markets, where you can shop for crafts and savor local cuisine.
+• The Wellington Christmas Markets, offering local crafts and seasonal cuisine.

-• Summer and winter festivals that appeal to a diverse audience.
+• Summer and winter festivals appealing to a wide community audience.

-• Spectator events like dragon boat races and concerts.
+• Spectator events like dragon boat races and live concerts.

 New Developments in the Park

-Moreover, the design incorporates terraced play areas that cater to different age groups, ensuring accessibility for all children.
+The design includes terraced play areas catering to different age groups, prioritizing accessibility for all children.
+This aligns with the council’s vision for inclusive public spaces in Wellington.

 Family-Friendly Amenities

-At Frank Kitts Park, you'll find a fantastic play area packed with slides, swings, and climbing structures that kids will love.
+At Frank Kitts Park, you’ll discover a fantastic play area packed with slides and swings that children will adore.
+The equipment is designed to entertain and engage kids of varying ages.

 Play Area Highlights